 The service has a robust pandemic and outbreak management plan in place.
 Covid-19 response procedures are included to ensure screening of residents and visitors, and sufficient supply of protective equipment.
 The internal audit system monitors for a safe environment.
-Three Covid-19 outbreaks have been documented and reported since the previous audit.
+There have been no outbreaks since the opening of the service.
 These have been managed well.